askalione/Structr/wiki/Abstractions/Helpers/AsyncHelper.md

 # AsyncHelper

-`AsyncHelper` is a static class that Provides tools to run asynchronious methods in non-async methods.
+`AsyncHelper` is a static class that provides tools to run asynchronious methods in non-async methods.

 ## RunSync

-Synchroniously executes provided async method and returns it's result.
+Synchroniously executes provided async method and returns its result.

 ```csharp
 private async Task<int> GetUserNameById(int id)